WIMBLEDON ‘18: Roger Federer eyes record-extending 9th title

 Aces: Ranks 3rd among all active players in career percentage of return games won, trailing only Nadal and Djokovic.

-Topspin: Played only three matches in the last year because of hip surgery. ...
+Topspin: Played only three matches in the last year because of hip surgery, but said Saturday he expects to be in action at Wimbledon, barring a sudden setback. ...
 Streak of making at least QFs in last 10 Wimbledon appearances could be in danger.

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich